When disaster strikes, it’s hard to know where to turn for accurate information, or how to begin the process of putting things back in order.

 - The Renal Support Network (RSN) provides a national list of renal resources by state.
 This organized list can be instrumental to a professional when trying to provide a roadmap of limited options for a dialysis patient prior to, during or after a disaster.
 For more information about RSN, please call (866) 903.1728 or visit www.rsnhope.org.

-- The Substance Abuse and Mental Health Services Administration (SAMHSA) provides an excellent tip sheet for preventing and managing stress for professionals and disaster responders that can be found here.
+- The Substance Abuse and Mental Health Services Administration (SAMHSA) provides resources for preventing and managing stress for professionals and disaster responders.
 Additional resources are available by calling (877) 726.4727 or by visiting www.samhsa.gov.

 - Centers for Disease Control and Prevention (CDC) offers resources for a variety of emergency health professionals.
 Specific tips for emergency responders on coping with a disaster or traumatic event, preparing for a response and identifying and understanding burnout and secondary traumatic stress can be found here.
 Additional resources are available by calling (800) 232.4636 or by visiting www.cdc.gov.